| Title: | A Class for Working with Time Series Data Based on 'data.table' and 'R6' with Largely Optional Reference Semantics |

 Not used (S3 method only). |

-Returns a data.table::data.table
+Returns a data.table::data.table with five columns:

 .col: the column name